ashishbhungani97/metamask-extension/test/manual-scenarios/privacy-settings/check 'Display NFT media' toggle works correctly.md

 * Validate that the 'Display NFT media' toggle is present in the Security & Privacy settings and is ON by default.
 * Validate that the toggle can be turned on and off.
-* Validate that when the toggle is turned on, MetaMask displays NFT media and data.
+* Validate that when the toggle is turned on, BlockStar displays NFT media and data.
 * Validate that NFT autodetection relies on this setting and won't be available when this is turned off.

 ```markdown